 Organize your content with catalogues

 Marketers collect a lot of content in various forms, types and usage rights.
 You have stock photo images that are labeled for reuse, but without modification.
 You have stock vectors you can modify, and there are images that need to be credited and linked to the creator.
-There are PDF proposals, JPEG brochures, GIF memes and PowerPoint presentations.
+There are PDF proposals, JPEG brochure templates, GIF memes and PowerPoint presentations.

 One of the most important aspects of marketing is to maintain visibility, and you can’t do that without content.
 To properly use your content, you need a good organizational system in place.
 When your content library turns into a mess, searching for content can easily turn into time-consuming and frustrating task.
 You can avoid this problem by using a DAM solution that offers custom catalogues, AI-powered auto-tagging, and batch actions.